-Celebrated in India, South Africa & Sri Lanka, Thai Pongal is a much celebrated harvest fest that occurs between January 13th to January 17th.
+Celebrated in India, Mauritius, South Africa & Sri Lanka, Thai Pongal is a much celebrated harvest fest that occurs between January 15th to January 18th.

 Pongal is a four-days-long harvest festival celebrated primarily Tamil Nadu, a southern state of India.
 For as long as people have been planting and gathering food, there has been reverence in the form of a harvest festival.

-Thai Pongal will begin on Sunday 14 January and ends on Wednesday, 17 January.
+Thai Pongal will begin on Tuesday, 15 January and will end on Friday 18 January.

 Pongal, one of the most important popular Hindu festivals of the year.
 This four-day affair of thanksgiving to nature takes its name from the Tamil word meaning “to boil” and is held in the month of Thai (January-February) during the season when rice and other cereals, sugar-cane, and turmeric (an essential ingredient in Tamil cooking) are harvested.

 Where can you celebrate Pongal in South Africa?

 - The Chatsworth Magazine Barracks Shree Vishnu Temple welcomes the public to the annual celebration of the harvest festival of Pongal. click here